LilithHafner/Chairmarks.jl/dev/.documenter/tutorial.md

 This invocation runs the same experiment as `@b`, but reports more results.
 It ran 19442 samples, each of which involved recording some performance counters, running `rand(100)` 25 times, and then recording the performance counters again and computing the difference.
 The reported runtimes and allocations are those differences divided by the number of evaluations.
 We can see here that the runtime of `rand(100)` is pretty stable.
 50% of the time it ranges between 95 and 103.3 nanoseconds.
 However, the maximum time is two orders of magnitude slower than the mean time.
 This is because the maximum time includes a garbage collection event that took 96.95% of the time.[^1]

-Sometimes, we wish to measure the runtime of a function that requires some data to operate on, but don&#39;t want to measure the runtime of the function that generates the data.
-For example, we may want to compare how long it takes to hash an array of numbers, but we don&#39;t want to include the time it takes to generate the input in our measurements.
-We can do this using Chairmarks&#39; pipeline syntax:
+Sometimes, we wish to measure the runtime of a function that requires some data to operate on, but don't want to measure the runtime of the function that generates the data.
+For example, we may want to compare how long it takes to hash an array of numbers, but we don't want to include the time it takes to generate the input in our measurements.
+We can do this using Chairmarks' pipeline syntax:

 ```julia
 julia> @b rand(100) hash